 Sadly, however, there are some people who refuse to grant their spouses the opportunity of a get.
 This distressing phenomenon that has effectively ruined the lives of innocent people is known as the "Agunah Problem."

 The "agunah problem" was always one of the greatest challenges facing halachic authoritiesAgunah means "anchored," or "chained."
 An agunah is a married woman who is not living with her husband, but has not been released from the bonds of matrimony.
 Though she wishes to put her marriage behind her, she is not free to remarry.
 She is chained to an unwanted marriage.

 The "agunah problem" was always one of the greatest challenges facing halachic authorities.
 The sages of the Talmud, recognizing the tremendous personal tragedy of the agunah, instituted various halachic leniencies intended to decrease the incidence of women in this woeful state.
 In biblical times, soldiers who were dispatched to the battlefield were required to first deliver a divorce to their wives, allowing the wives to remarry in the event that the husbands did not return.
 Halachic literature of the last millennium is dominated by "agunah responsa," penned by halachic authorities in response to inquiries from agunot who presented (sometimes flimsy) evidence of their husband's demise, and now wished rabbinical authorization to remarry.
-A precursory glance at these responsa reveals how these rabbis went to great lengths to find halachic precedent to declare these women widows.
+These responsa reveal how these rabbis went to great lengths to find halachic precedent to declare these women widows.

 The Modern-Day Agunah